osm2vectortiles/osm2vectortiles/README.md

 - **[Getting Started](http://osm2vectortiles.org/docs/getting-started/):** Quickly get started using OSM2VectorTiles to display maps in your browser.
 This tutorial explains how to serve downloaded Vector Tiles and use them in your browser.
 - **[Create new Mapbox GL style](http://osm2vectortiles.org/docs/create-map-with-mapbox-studio/):** Design beautiful maps with the new Mapbox Studio and use them together with osm2vectortiles.

+If you want to adapt the OSM2VectorTiles workflow to create vector tiles yourself the detailed usage guide will get you started.

+- **[Detailed Usage Guide](/USAGE.md)**: Create your own planet scale vector tiles with a distributed workflow using the OSM2VectorTiles components.

 ## Downloads

 Download the entire world, city or country extracts from http://osm2vectortiles.org/downloads.

-## Develop

-You want to hack on OSM2VectorTiles yourself or are interested in running or adapting the workflow yourself.
-Take a look at the [detailed usage guide](USAGE.md) which explains the workflow and the components.

 ## License